LegionnaireLenny/yt-dl-metagen/Readme.md

 # About
-*yt-dl-metagen* is a simple GUI wrapper for downloading and extracting audio from Youtube playlists using yt-dlp, with the option of automatically filling in additional metadata for the downloaded files.
+*yt-dl-metagen* is a simple GUI wrapper for downloading and extracting audio from Youtube playlists and individual videos using yt-dlp, with the option of automatically filling in additional metadata for the downloaded files.
 Currently, only the Ogg Vorbis (.ogg) format is supported.

 Only supported on Windows.

 # Setting up yt-dl-metagen

-1. Install Python 3.6 or later
+1. Install Python 3.9 or later
    1. https://www.python.org/

 2. Install the mutagen library
    1. https://github.com/quodlibet/mutagen
    2. https://mutagen.readthedocs.io/en/latest/

-3. Download yt-dlp.exe
+3. Install the yt-dlp library
    1. https://github.com/yt-dlp/yt-dlp
-   2. You need the executable not the python files

 4. Download the Windows executables for ffmpeg
    1. https://ffmpeg.org/download.html

-5. Create a _bin_ folder in the project root folder and place _yt-dlp.exe_, _ffmpeg.exe_, and _ffprobe.exe_ in the _bin_ folder
+5. Create a _bin_ folder in the project root folder and place _ffmpeg.exe_, and _ffprobe.exe_ in the _bin_ folder
 <pre>
 Example directory structure